Hanzade Sultan (daughter of Şehzade Ömer Faruk): Marriage

 In 1940, Prince Muhammad Abdel Moneim Pasha Beyefendi sent a proposal to Neslişah Sultan, as he was willing to marry her.
 Neslişah didn't agree and relations between her and her father got cold, following which she agreed.
 Hanzade's family was impoverished because of the ongoing World War II, as their grandfather Abdulmejid was unable to send them money from France.
 And because of this she wanted to marry, and get out of the situation immediately.
 However, her father disagreed and initially said "The eldest marries first, then the younger ones, let Neslişah then we will be thinking about Hanzade".

 However, later, Faruk changed his mind and chose Prince Muhammed Ali Ibrahim Pasha Beyefendi as husband for her.
-The wedding was situated in Cairo, and the family stayed at Aziza Hanım's home at Al-Qubba.
-Prince Muhammed Ali rented a large house in Gezira, which also had a library with beautifully bonded books.
+The wedding took place in Cairo, and the family stayed at Aziza Hanım's home at Al-Qubba.
+Prince Muhammad Ali rented a large house in Gezira, which also had a library with beautifully bonded books.
 The wedding took place on Thursday, 19 September 1940, as Thursday was considered a felicitous day for marriage in Egypt.
 The next week on Thursday, 26 September 1940 the wedding of Neslişah Sultan and Prince Abdel Moniem took place.
 He became a Damat.

 The couple's first child Princess Sabiha Fazile Ibrahim Hanımsultan was born on 8 August 1941.
 She was followed by Prince Sultanzade Ahmed Rifat Ibrahim, born on 31 August 1942.
 In 1958, King Faisal II of Iraq send a proposal for Fazile.
 The proposal was a surprise for her parents because Fazile was only sixteen and was studying in school.
 However, the marriage was not held because of the King's murder in the same year in the 14 July Revolution.
 Fazile later married Hayri Ürgüplu in Paris, France, on 10 December 1965, the son of Suat Hayri Ürgüplü, who served as Turkey's Prime Minister for seven months.
 Hanzade lived in Egypt until 1952, the Egyptian revolution of 1952 took place on 23 July 1952, and Egypt was proclaimed as a Republic, Hanzade and her family were exiled.
 At that moment they were in Paris, France, where they had lived for a few years and where they decided to stay and also hosted Hanzade's mother, Sabiha, for a few months.
+Hanzade spent her winter in Paris, and her summers in Kuşadası and Istanbul, she stayed at the Kuşadası Kısmet Hotel, which he ran alongside Halil Özbaş, the husband of her cousin Hümeyra Hanımsultan.

 Hanzade's father, Ömer Faruk developed an increased interest in his cousin Mihrişah Sultan, the daughter of Crown Prince Şehzade Yusuf Izzeddin.
 It was also a public knowledge that things weren't going well between Faruk and her mother Sabiha.
 She and her sisters sided with their mother.
 Faruk accused Sabiha of turning their daughters against him.
 But he was already in love with Mihrişah and the issue of the council was just an excuse.
 In 1948, after twenty-eight years of marriage, Faruk divorced Sabiha, and married Mihrişah.
-Hanzade never accept her father's second wife.
+Hanzade never accepted her father's second wife.